-Whelchel also participated in the 2012 season Survivor: Philippines.
+Whelchel participated in the 2012 season Survivor: Philippines.
 Daddy’s money couldn’t save her there!
-But she didn’t really need it, coming in second place and being voted fan favorite which awarded her 100 grand.
+But she didn’t really need it, coming in second place and being voted fan favorite and garnering $100,000 in the process.

 Today, Whelchel is in her late fifties and hosts the TV series Collector’s Call on MTV.